EXECUTIVE POSITIONS

 GRANT IN AID

-Diversity and Inclusion & Civic Engagement Officers
+Diversity and Inclusion Officers

-REPORTS TO:
+REPORTS TO: ASI President

 POSITION SUMMARY

 There are two Representatives At-Large who serve on the ASI Board of Directors (BOD), the Diversity and Inclusion Officer and the Civic Engagement Officer.
-These two positions were created to focus on specific aspects of ASI’s mission to serve the diverse student body of Cal State LA by ensuring ASI’s events and services are inclusive and that ASI serves as the primary advocates for student needs on campus.
+These two positions were created to focus on specific aspects of ASI’s mission to serve the diverse student body of Cal State LA by ensuring ASI’s events and services are inclusive, and that ASI serves as the primary advocates for student needs on campus.

 REQUIREMENTS